Heinrich Mann

-Luiz Heinrich Mann (/de/; March 27, 1871 - March 11, 1950), best known as simply Heinrich Mann, was a German writer known for his sociopolitical novels.
+Luiz Heinrich Mann (/de/; March 27, 1871 - March 11, 1950), best known as simply Heinrich Mann, was a German-American writer known for his sociopolitical novels.
 From 1930 until 1933, he was president of the fine poetry division of the Prussian Academy of Arts.
 His fierce criticism of the growing Fascism and Nazism forced him to flee Germany after the Nazis came to power during 1933.
 He was the elder brother of writer Thomas Mann.

 Early life

-Born in Lübeck, as the oldest child of Senator Thomas Johann Heinrich Mann, grain merchant and finance minister of the Free City of Lübeck, a state of the German Empire, and Júlia da Silva Bruhns.
+Born in Lübeck, as the first child of Senator Thomas Johann Heinrich Mann, grain merchant and finance minister of the Free City of Lübeck, a state of the German Empire, and Júlia da Silva Bruhns.
 He was the elder brother of the writer Thomas Mann with whom he had a lifelong rivalry.
 The Mann family was an affluent family of grain merchants of the Hanseatic city of Lübeck.
 After the death of his father, his mother relocated the family to Munich, where Heinrich began his career as a freier Schriftsteller (free writer).
 In 1914, he married a Czech actress, Maria "Mimi" Kanova.
 They divorced in 1930.
 Mimi, being Jewish, died from the consequences of a five-year detention in the concentration camp Theresienstadt.